Approved by the SEJ board of directors 1/10/98, revised 7/18/98, rewritten 7/13/02, rewritten and approved 7/31/10.

 ASSOCIATE members are substantially engaged in journalism for news outlets or work in fields that closely relate to journalism, yet are ineligible for active membership, either because journalism is not their primary occupation or because their employers lobby or conduct public relations work on the environment (and thus are not news organizations).

-Examples of potential ASSOCIATE members include: people for whom journalism is a secondary occupation; officials at journalism organizations; staff journalists who work for -- or freelancers and authors who get most of their income from -- non-media corporations, government agencies, environmental advocacy groups or universities; and independent journalists who do not disclose their funding sources and/or who do not exercise substantial editorial control over the majority of their work.
+Examples of potential ASSOCIATE members include: people for whom journalism is a secondary occupation; officials at journalism organizations; staff journalists who work for -- or freelancers and authors who get most of their income from -- non-media corporations, government agencies, environmental advocacy groups or universities; and independent authors or producers who disclose their funding sources and retain editorial control over the majority of their work, consistent with the definition of journalism and news organizations outlined in Section II.

 C. ACADEMIC members